oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/4-import-visual-builder-app/import-visual-builder-app.md

   ![Enter field of Safe Domains](images/embedding.png)

-6. Copy the URL of the instance for Step 12, excluding everything after the **oraclecloud.com/**.
+6. Copy the URL of the instance for OAC again, excluding everything after the **oraclecloud.com/**.

 7. Navigate back to the homepage of the Analytics by clicking the **side-menu button** and then **Home**.
 On the home page, the the **ellipsis** of the workbook just created and select **Inspect**.